florencemezino/vert_outre_mer/README.md

 1. First Time Visitor Goals

 * As a traveller, I want to have an overview of the French overseas destinations so that I can identidy my destination options
-* As a traveller, I want to see the upcoming events in a chosen destination so that I can organise my activities during my stay.
+* As a traveller, I want to see the upcoming events/experiences in a chosen destination so that I can organise my activities during my stay.
 * A s a traveller, I want to see ideas about places to stay such as guest houses so that I can meet locals and experience the destination in a authentic way.
 * As a traveller, I want to have access to a list of local restaurants which have good sustainable practices so that I can discover and enjoy great local food specialities
 * As a traveller, I want to know what are sustainable options to move around such as e-car, carpooling, bike/e-bike, public transport so that I can respecfully explore the destination